DJRAH/waterMaker/README.md

 # waterMaker
-GIU to add logo to image locally
+GUi to add logo to image locally